Open-Technology-Foundation/dejavu2/README.md

                      of available scripts.
     /instruction string
                      Insert an instruction.
 Usually only used in scripts.
-    /conversation string
+    /messages string
-                     Add to conversation array.
+                     Add to messages array.
 Usually only used in scripts.
     /echo [on|off]   Turn command echo on|off.
 Usually only used in scripts.
     /exec [cmd...]
 Execute a shell command.